demisto/content/Packs/SplunkPy/Integrations/SplunkPy/README.md

      'Connection to <name>.splunkcloud.com timed out.
     (connect timeout=None)'))

-To resolve this issue, add the IP addresses of XSOAR8 or XSIAM to the Splunk Cloud whitelist.
+To resolve this issue, add the IP addresses of Cortex XSOAR8 or Cortex XSIAM to the Splunk Cloud whitelist.
 You can find the relevant IP addresses at:
-[Cortex XSOAR Administrator Guide](https://docs-cortex.paloaltonetworks.com/r/Cortex-XSOAR/8/Cortex-XSOAR-Administrator-Guide/Enable-Access-to-Cortex-XSOAR) under **Used for communication between Cortex XSOAR and customer resources** .
+[Cortex XSOAR Administrator Guide](https://docs-cortex.paloaltonetworks.com/r/Cortex-XSOAR/8/Cortex-XSOAR-Administrator-Guide/Enable-Access-to-Cortex-XSOAR) under **Used for communication between Cortex XSOAR and customer resources**.
 Choose the IP address corresponding to your Cortex XSOAR region.